 The countryside is very different in places.
 The line from Swanley to Faversham (on the way from Victoria to Margate) "is bordered throughout by intensively cultivated fruit and vegetable farms with scarcely a grass field the whole way".
 Paddock Wood "is the centre of a most intensively farmed district with thousands of acres of orchards and hop gardens."
 Down on Romney Marsh asparagus is a big crop.

-All of this market gardening and hop-growing would have made some of our familiar walks a lot less attractive.
-If you are used to seeing an oast house converted into a pleasant rural dwelling, with grassy pastures all around, imagine it instead as a working agricultural farm building surrounded by row upon row of hops.
+All of this market gardening and hop-growing means some of our familiar walks look a lot less attractive.
+If you are used to seeing an oast house converted into a pleasant rural dwelling, with grassy pastures all around grazed by sheep, imagine it instead as a working agricultural farm building surrounded by row upon row of hops.

 I hope you brought sandwiches because unless it is a large inn in a major town your pub is unlikely to have very much in the way of a food offering - perhaps a pork pie or cheese sandwich if you are lucky.
 If you can't find a tea room, don't look to pubs for a hot drink either.
 Pubs are for drinking alcohol and they will be surprised if you ask for anything else.
 But on the other hand there are a lot more of them in both towns and villages than you find today.
 Most will be divided into a basic "public bar" and a more comfortable "saloon".
 Women will get stared at if they go in the former, and even in the latter may attract unwelcome advances if they are not accompanied by a man.
 Children are definitely not allowed, but no one will look askance at you if you leave them to play outside unsupervised.